Diwang2infineon/FFT1024/README.md

 ## 001.c
 This .c file is used to calculate the radix-4 DIF, which is verified by a 16-point FFT.
 The results obtained are compared with the Q15 16-point radix-4 DIF assembly code.

+## 026.py
+This Python code converts signed bytes to int16 and outputs the real and imaginary parts of the twiddle values.